-19th C. Staffordshire Transferware Chinoiserie American Market Plate- Enoch Wood
+19th C. Staffordshire Transferware Chinoiserie Plate- Enoch Wood

-Staffordshire Transferware Chinoiserie Patter Plate for the American Market Plate by Enoch Wood.
+Staffordshire Transferware Chinoiserie Pattern Plate - Enoch Wood.
 Circa 1820.

 Dimensions: Approximately 9¼” in diameter.

-This pattern by Wood is not specifically identified in the literature, but the Transferware Collectors Club has denominated it “Willow Border”.
+This pattern by Enoch Wood is not specifically identified in the literature, but the Transferware Collectors Club has identified it as part of Enoch Wood's “Willow Border” series.
 There are many versions, and the Club has denominated this one #2.

 The border consists of numerous types of foliage predominated by willow trees that fall over the border edge and into the central scene from the upper right.